UCI-GDIM31/w0-setup-check-in-DefinitelyUnknownPerson/README.md

 **These questions are not graded for accuracy!
 Answer honestly, don’t Google it.**

 1. Game design document
+N/A

 2. Scope management
+Managing the size and resources required for a game

 3. Iteration
+Heard this term but not entirely sure the meaning

 4. Object-Oriented programming
+Programming languages that use objects :)?
+I know java and python are but not entirely sure

 5. Model-View-Controller architecture
+N/A

 ## Complete!